vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/routing-events-directly-to-a-parallel-geode-asynceventqueue.md

 ---
-title: "Routing Events Directly to a Parallel Apache Geode AsyncEventQueue"
-description: >
-        This article shows how to route events directly to a parallel AsyncEventQueue using Functions.
 date: 2020-08-29
-type: blog

-# Author(s)
+description: 'This article shows how to route events directly to a parallel AsyncEventQueue using Functions.

+  '
+lastmod: '2021-04-22'
 team:
 - Barry Oglesby
+title: Routing Events Directly to a Parallel Apache Geode AsyncEventQueue
+type: blog
 ---

 ## Introduction